kareiku/misc/_guides/abc-notation.md

 ### Note Lengths

-When writing a note, the default length will be the one set by the `L:`.
+When writing a note, the default length will be the one set in the `L:`.

 For other lengths, add a division or multiplication after the note. e.g. `A/2` is half the `L:` duration, `A/4` a fourth, and `A3/2` is half but dotted, `A2`